ojuuji/rbmerge/docs/readme.md

 But you just want to know how many such connectors you have, regardless of their color or molds, which you may not even know they exist.

 This is where RBmerge may be handy.
-Given a table with all your parts as an input, it transforms table by merging all same parts with different colors together.
+Given a table with all your parts as an input, it transforms table by merging together all the same parts, which have just different colors.
 Then, basing on your preference, it also merges molds, patters, prints, alternate parts.

 This is how the row for part 42195, mentioned above, may look after transforming table by RBmerge:

 ![Example of merged part 42195](img/example_42195_merged.png)

-Now all part variants are listed together while still retaining some stats about variations, for example, how many colors are there, or how many molds and parts per mold.
+Now all part variants are listed together while still retaining some stats about variations.
+For example, you still can check how many colors are there, or how many molds and parts per mold.
 Detailed description of the table structure can be found in the [Table Structure](#table-structure) topic.

 To resolve mold variants, prints, patters, and alternate parts RBmerge uses parts relationships from [Rebrickable Downloads](https://rebrickable.com/downloads/).